jiangpeifan/jiangpeifan.github.io/_pages/about.md

 ---
 permalink: /
-title: "Peifan Jiang's PERSONAL WEBSITE"
+title: "👋 Peifan Jiang's PERSONAL WEBSITE"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

-### Personal profile
+### 🌱 Personal profile

 ---
 I am currently pursuing my Ph.D. in Earth Exploration and Information Technology at Chengdu University of Technology, supervisor by Xuben Wang.